userfrosting/learn/pages/05.sprinkles/04.community/docs.md

 ## Distributing your Sprinkle

 If you want to distribute your sprinkle, there's no real requirements that need to be met.
 You should at least make sure your sprinkle contains a valid `composer.json` file.
 This file is required to add any sort of class and PSR-4 definition to your sprinkle, so the chances are good you already have one.
-Make sure it contains up-to-date information, like your name and licence details, it's always welcome.
+Make sure it contains up-to-date information, like your name and license details, it's always welcome.
 Oh, and make sure the `type` key is defined as `userfrosting-sprinkle` in your sprinkles `composer.json` file !

 You should also make sure your Sprinkle is up to date with the latest version of UserFrosting.
 Providing documentation and examples in a `README` file will encourage dev to use your sprinkle.
 If your sprinkle is interacting with the database, make sure you bundle a working [migration](/database/migrations) with your sprinkle.
 That's pretty much it!

 ## Sprinkles and Composer